 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 We wanted to extend our deck to make it bigger.
-After inspection, the old deck just needed cleaning.
+The old deck just needed cleaning.
 The new extension was built.
-The floor of the old deck was still worn.
 We found this great product called Behr Deck Over Textured Stain, from Home Depot.
-Because of the old and the new deck, this blended all of the deck to look like it was all built at the same time.
-Also we chose a chocolate stain that would weather well and give a more neutral look to our yard!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.